SoulRaven80/wdosg/README.md

     restart: unless-stopped
     ports:
       - 3001:3001 # to access the web client
+    environment:
+      - TWITCH_CLIENT_ID=xxxx # Your IGDB (Twitch) client ID
+      - TWITCH_APP_ACCESS_TOKEN=xxxx # Your IGDB (Twitch) Token - **NOT your secret**
+      - LOG_LEVEL=info # Your IGDB (Twitch) Token - **NOT your secret**
+      # - GAMES_LIBRARY=/your/games/library/path/ # If for some reason you need to modify this, make sure mapped volumes are consistent with this value
+      # - DB_PATH=/your/wDOSg/database/path/ # If for some reason you need to modify this, make sure mapped volumes are consistent with this value
     volumes:
       - your_library_location:/app/wdosglibrary # directory containing your library
       - your_db_location:/app/database # directory containing your database
-    environment:
-      - TWITCH_CLIENT_ID=xxxx # Your IGDB (Twitch) client ID
-      - TWITCH_APP_ACCESS_TOKEN=xxxx # Your IGDB (Twitch) Token - **NOT your secret**
     networks:
       - proxy # assuming "proxy" is the network for the reverse proxy (i.e. Traefik)